 Our Mission Statement

-Coming upon our 5th anniversary, The NEXT Steps Youth Entrepreneur Program has evolved from a basic youth education program to a driving force behind Atlanta’s young urban agriculture movement.
-Through our signature Community Involvement Growth Strategy (CIGS) Organizational Management Model, we have successfully executed training and development activities in strategic planning & management with a niche in capacity building within a five mile radius of our training farm sites.
-This strategy has allowed us to penetrate the urban agriculture market in Atlanta with stunning success — gaining local and national recognition as one of the trendsetters for the urban agriculture movement in Atlanta by Mayor Kasim Reed (National Food Day Celebration, Oct 2012), Emory University’s Sixteen City Survey publication (June 2011) and the Atlanta Food Commons Network.
-Deloitte Consulting has also selected NEXT Steps as their next project model for national launch and distribution (similar to Junior Achievement).
+Over the past 5 years, NEXT Steps has evolved from a basic youth education program to a driving force behind Atlanta’s young urban agriculture movement.
+We have created a niche in applying capacity building best practices while focusing on a 5 to 10 mile radius of our training farm sites.
+This strategy has allowed us to penetrate Atlanta’s urban agriculture market with stunning success.
+We have gained local and national recognition as one of the trendsetters for the urban agriculture movement by Emory University’s Sixteen City Survey publication (June 2011).
+We have also hosted Atlanta’s Mayor Kasim Reed for our National Food Day Celebration (Oct 2012).
+We are currently working with Deloitte Consulting to strengthen our board and fundraising capabilities.

 Dana Jewel Harris, Founder